Xeeneetee/ECS657U-PP21-Game/README.md

 Louis, Rachel, Tunji, Shaan

 Space Puzzler:
 WARNING!
-You're slowly running out of oxygen! solve puzzles to unlock areas!
-Dodge and disable enemies!
+You're slowly running out of oxygen!
+Solve puzzles to unlock areas!
+Dodge and outmanouvre enemies!
 A thrilling escape!

 Controls:

-Use Arrow Keys to move around.
+WASD to move
-Use Mouse to look around.
+Mouse to look around
-Click on puzzle panels to solve them.
-Make sure your health doesn't reach zero.
+E to interact with puzzle box
+ESC to exit puzzle
+Left mouse click to interact with puzzle panels

+Hint:
+Take care of the order you press the panels in

+Made in Unity version 2023.1.20f
+Git version control